-“Harrogate Mumbler is my job and and am one of the lucky few who gets to make a living doing what I love.
-Whilst I would never ever charge mums for using my site, companies do pay me to advertise and to promote themselves on this website and social media and I make no secret of that.
+“Harrogate Mumbler is my job and and I am one of the lucky few who gets to make a living doing what I love.
+Whilst I will never charge mums for using my site, companies do pay me to advertise and to promote themselves on this website and social media and I make no secret of that.
 It is very similar to how traditional advertising works, like in a magazine or local newspaper or radio.

 I also subscribe to affiliate schemes whereby if a Mumbler clicks a link on my website and purchases an item then Mumbler may get a small commission, at no extra cost to the customer.
-I will only put items on that are relevant as my blog and the Mumbler community and if I genuinely have or would use them myself.
+I will only put items on that are relevant to my blog and the Mumbler community or if I have or would use them myself.

 I closely vet the companies and service providers who approach me and I regularly I turn down all sorts of things because I don’t like the company, the product, or don’t agree with the brand’s ethos, or don’t think it’s relevant to my Mumbler audience or even if it doesn’t “feel” right (yes, I am that vague).